BalogunEzekiel/Tommies/README.md

 Feel free to fork, improve or contribute by submitting a pull request.

 ***I am open to opportunities in organizations that value hard work, uphold strong principles, encourage growth and advancement and prioritize recognition and motivation.
-I look forward to collaborating with fellow Data Scientists and Analysts, Artificial Intelligence and Machine Learning Engineers, Workflow Automation Specialists, and Business Intelligence Experts on impactful projects.***
+I look forward to collaborating with fellow Data Scientists and Analysts, Artificial Intelligence and Machine Learning Engineers, Workflow Automation Specialists, and Business Intelligence Experts on impactful data-driven and AI-powered projects.***

 ---